syntax-syndicate/codegate-docs/docs/features/secrets-encryption.md

 ## What's the risk?

-As you interact with an AI coding assistant, sensitive data like passwords and access tokens can be unintentionally exposed to third-party providers via the code snippets and files you share as context.
+As you interact with an AI coding assistant, sensitive data like passwords and access tokens can be unintentionally exposed to third-party providers through the code snippets and files you share as context.
 These secrets may become part of the training data used to improve the AI model and potentially be exposed to other users.

 ## How CodeGate helps